 Was the Fund’s Pension Advice Supported by Relevant Analysis and International Experience?

 To answer this, one can examine the different analyses used by Fund staff to assess countries’ pension systems.
 Table 2 lists TA reports and SIPs on pensions during the evaluation period.
 The TA reports were usually produced by a small mission team of FAD staff members and external consultants with expertise on pensions.
-SIPs were usually prepared by area department (or sometimes FAD) staff—in general, these are macro or fiscal economists, but not pension specialists.
+SIPs were usually prepared by area department (or sometimes FAD) staff; in general, these are macro or fiscal economists, but not pension specialists.

 How deeply did the Fund’s analysis delve into the policy issues associated with the operation of a pension system?
 Were they simply descriptive?
-Were they only devoted to long-term sustainability assessments, and if so, did the Fund only warn countries about financial risks, without necessarily addressing social protection risks?
+Were they only devoted to long-term sustainability assessments and, if so, did the Fund only warn countries about financial risks, without necessarily addressing social protection risks?
 Or, did the analytic work burrow more deeply, exploring alternative pension reforms, examining allocative and equity effects, and/or considering social protection issues?
 Some SIPs highlighted key pension issues and presented cross-country material, but with only limited analytical work; others assessed the fiscal sustainability of the pension system and the implications of parametric changes.
 Tables 3 and 4 classify the broad policy content of TA reports and SIPs on pension issues.

 The following pension-related topics were identified in SIPs: (i) projections of pension outlays over several decades, usually with broad judgments made on actuarial soundness; (ii) the pros and cons of alternative pension reform proposals, ranging from parametric changes to wholesale reform of the pension framework (including introduction of a multi-pillar system); (iii) the macroeconomic effects of pension reform based on the Fund’s Global Fiscal Model; (iv) the likely allocative and distributional effects of the pension system (e.g., the impact on labor market behavior, or estimates of which groups were the principal beneficiaries); (v) the treatment of the pension system under the tax code; (vi) the supervision and regulation of pension funds; and (vii) issues arising in the operation of DC schemes.
-In the case of TA reports, which typically contain narrower but more intensive analyses, two other topics may have received attention, viz., (viii) pension administration (including collection of social security contributions); and (ix) disability and survivor benefits.
+In the case of TA reports, which typically contain narrower but more intensive analyses, two other topics received attention, viz., (viii) pension administration (including collection of social security contributions); and (ix) disability and survivor benefits.
 Each TA report or SIP may have covered more than one topic.

 Not surprisingly, pension projection models were used in some 85 percent of the SIPs and two-thirds of the TA reports.
 TA reports often included a discussion of alternative pension reform options.
 Distributional and allocation issues were addressed in at least half of the TA reports.
 Less common were discussions of disability pensions, tax issues, and pension administration issues (Greece being a particular exception).
 Beyond sustainability issues, SIPs delved into a broad range of topics, with pension reform alternatives and distributional and allocation issues being addressed in about 40 percent of the papers.
 Macroeconomic impacts were addressed in about a quarter of the papers.
 DC system policy challenges were discussed in two pivotal countries: Chile (the country that initiated the major DC reform), and Poland (which adopted an NDC scheme in the late 1990s and then reverted from it a decade later).
 Tax policy and financial sector effects of pension systems received only limited attention.